2020 Minneapolis park encampments: Activism and protests

-By July, some neighbors of park encampments expressed in media interviews the viewpoint that the all-volunteer at effort did work effectively.
-It was also reported that at times many of the volunteer and resident-led meetings at encampments became contentious.
-At encampments, some activists resisted outside help from social service providers and government agencies and insisted that they were self-sufficient, and other volunteers felt that well-intentioned efforts were ultimately doing more harm to vulnerable people.
-Park Board Vice President LaTrisha Vetaw characterized some of the activists at encampments as "White saviors" who in her opinion were naïve to the social and economic needs of people at encampments.
-After one of the two Powderhorn Park encampments closed in mid July, a statement by the Minnesota Sanctuary Movement said, "Powderhorn Sanctuary residents and volunteers have been at risk of violence not because of a failure of volunteers, but because of the lack of any coordinated response by our representatives and electeds (sic), a buildup of decades of absolute neglect in the area of dignified housing, and centuries of structural violence.…Sanctuary volunteers are helping residents move as best as they are able, but the park's new permitting system is not workable, the incompetent city has no solutions, and the county and state have not accepted responsibility."
+Some neighbors living close to the park encampments expressed the viewpoint that the all-volunteer at effort did not work effectively.
+It was also reported that many of the volunteer and resident-led meetings at encampments were contentious.
+At encampments, some activists resisted outside help from social service providers and government agencies, insisting that they were self-sufficient.
+Other volunteers felt that well-intentioned efforts had ultimately done more harm to vulnerable people.
+Park Board Vice President LaTrisha Vetaw characterized some of the activists at encampments as "White saviors" who were naïve to the social and economic needs of the people in the encampments.
+After one of the two Powderhorn Park encampments closed in mid July, a statement was released by the Minnesota Sanctuary Movement which said, "Powderhorn Sanctuary residents and volunteers have been at risk of violence not because of a failure of volunteers, but because of the lack of any coordinated response by our representatives and electeds (sic), a buildup of decades of absolute neglect in the area of dignified housing, and centuries of structural violence....Sanctuary volunteers are helping residents move as best as they are able, but the park's new permitting system is not workable, the incompetent city has no solutions, and the county and state have not accepted responsibility."

-City officials adopted a de-escalation for disbanding camps due to the ongoing civil unrest, and when they attempted to remove tents at non-permitted sites, they faced opposition from the sanctuary movement and protest groups.
-Park encampment closures, even after several health and safety incidents that drew concern from neighborhoods, were the subject of protests by non-resident activist who blocked officials from clearing camps.
-Some protesters acted as "eviction defense" by boarding heavy machinery that cleared supplies and material from camps, resulting in officers firing pepper spray and making arrests.
+Due to the ongoing civil unrest, city officials adopted a de-escalation strategy for disbanding camps.
+When they attempted to remove tents at non-permitted sites, they faced opposition from the sanctuary movement and from protest groups.
+Even after several health and safety incidents that had drawn concern from neighborhoods, park encampment closures remained the subject of protests by non-resident activists, who blocked officials from clearing camps.
+Some protesters acted as "eviction defense", boarding heavy machinery that was intended to clear supplies and material from camps.
+Officers fired pepper spray and made several arrests.
 On September 5, a protest group marched from Bryant Park to the home of Al Bangoura, the park board superintendent, to protest park board actions regarding camps.
-A protester breached the property, climbed onto the porch roof, and spray-painted security cameras to obstruct surveillance.
-Hundreds of people protested the closure of the Powdernhorn Park camp on July 20 and about four or five people were arrested.
+A protester breached the property, climbed onto the porch roof, and spray-painted security cameras in order to obstruct surveillance.
+Hundreds of people protested the closure of the Powdernhorn Park camp on July 20, and about four or five people were arrested.
 In August, protesters blocked officials from clearing the Peavy Park encampment, which was located adjacent to a school playground and had been the location of several violent incidents.

-About 100 protests gather outside the Minnesota State Capitol building in Saint Paul in September to demand that the governor and state legislature increase public support for hotel rooms for unhoused persons and greater investment in public housing.
+About 100 protests gathered outside the Minnesota State Capitol building in Saint Paul in September to demand that the governor and state legislature increase public support for hotel rooms for unhoused persons and increase investment in public housing.